 KPI Limits Description Network latency < 1 ms Consists of E2E latency and transfer interval.
 It is assumed that 2ms are left for audio processing within the mixing console.
 This is the latency from the application layer on UE side to the application layer on a device connected via UPF to the 5G core (or the other direction).
-Synchronicity <500 ns The absolute difference between any synchroniz Packet error ratio < 10 -6 The packet error ratio (PER) of the system shall be below $10^{-6}$ for a packet size corresponding to 1 ms audio data.
+Synchronicity <500 ns The absolute difference between any synchronized clock in the network and the time master must be below the limit.
+Packet error ratio < 10 -6 The packet error ratio (PER) of the system shall be below $10^{-6}$ for a packet size corresponding to 1 ms audio data.
 Further, a consecutive minimum continuous error-free duration $\ge 100$ ms must be ensured.
 This is because, to make packet errors inaudible, error concealment is used at application level.
 Every concealment is capable of handling one specific kind of error distribution.